 - This filter should be configured with the name envoy.router.

 The router consumes and sets various HTTP headers both on the egress/request path as well as on the ingress/response path.
 They are documented in this section.

 If a route config retry policy or a virtual host retry policy is in place, Envoy will default to retrying one time unless explicitly specified.
-The number of retries can be explicitly set in either the virtual host retry config, or the route retry config, or by using this header.
+The number of retries can be explicitly set in the virtual host retry config, the route retry config, or by using this header.
+If this header is used, its value takes precedence over the number of retries set in either retry policy.
 If a retry policy is not configured and x-envoy-retry-on or x-envoy-retry-grpc-on headers are not specified, Envoy will not retry a failed request.

 A few notes on how Envoy does retries: